-Step 1 - Submit an Application for Admission
+STEP 1 - Submit an Application for Admission

-Go to www.contracosta.edu to complete your application online.
-Click on the "Apply Now" button.
-To submit an application in person visit the Admissions and Records Office, Room 115, in the Student Services Center.
+Go to www.contracosta.edu/apply to complete your application online.
+To submit an application in person visit the Welcome Center in the Student Services Center, Room 111.

-Step 2 - Apply for Financial Aid
+STEP 2 - Apply for Financial Aid